Our 2019-20 season is now live!

 All concerts are held at St. Paul’s on the Green, 60 East Ave., Norwalk, CT 06851.

-See more concert offerings on our Sunday Concert series.
+See more programs on our Concerts For Our Time series.

 Subscribe to our mailing list to get updates on all of our concerts!